 - Corrected three incorrect District Plan listings in 2007.

 - Saved the Ivy Bank Farm milkstand and had it successfully relocated.
+It was later damaged permanently when a tree fell on it in a storm.

 - Published a book about the history and heritage of Glenside in 2003.
 Reprinted in 2008.